EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 # RxLifecycle Kotlin Extensions

-We are the kotlin extensions under `Flowable`, `Single`, `Maybe` and `Completable` that allow user to easily one-lined bind any subscriptions to any lifecycles.
+We are the kotlin extensions under `Flowable`, `Single`, `Maybe` and `Completable` that allow a user to easily one-lined bind any subscriptions to any lifecycles.

 ## PROBLEM!